DPP to go for individual officers as she takes swipe at security organs over torture - Nile Post

 The new DPP explained that torture does not only affect the victims but also undermines the country’s image internationally in terms of observation of human rights.

-Citing Article 5 of the 1948 Universal Declaration of Human Rights, Justice Abodo said not one should ever be subjected to torture and that no circumstances be a state of war, internal political instability, or any other emergency should be invoked as a justification for torture.
+Citing Article 5 of the 1948 Universal Declaration of Human Rights, Justice Abodo said no one should ever be subjected to torture and that no circumstances be a state of war, internal political instability, or any other emergency should be invoked as a justification for torture.

-“The Constitutional of Uganda which is the Supreme law of the land and has a binding force on all authorities and persons throughout Uganda provides in Article 24 that no person shall be subjected to any form of torture or cruel, inhuman or degrading treatment or punishment,” she said.
+“The Constitutional of Uganda which is the supreme law of the land and has a binding force on all authorities and persons throughout Uganda provides in Article 24 that no person shall be subjected to any form of torture or cruel, inhuman or degrading treatment or punishment,” she said.

 To go for individual officers